cyew3/oneVPL-intel-gpu/documentation/mediasdk-man.md

 `WinBRCMaxAvgKbps` | When rate control method is [MFX_RATECONTROL_LA](#RateControlMethod) or [MFX_RATECONTROL_LA_HRD](#RateControlMethod)  this parameter specifies the maximum bitrate averaged over a sliding window specified by `WinBRCSize.`
 `WinBRCSize` | When rate control method is [MFX_RATECONTROL_LA](#RateControlMethod) or [MFX_RATECONTROL_LA_HRD](#RateControlMethod) this parameter specifies sliding window size in frames.
 Set this parameter to zero to disable sliding window.
 `QVBRQuality` | When rate control method is [MFX_RATECONTROL_QVBR](#RateControlMethod) this parameter specifies quality factor.It is a value in the 1…51 range, where 1 corresponds to the best quality.
-`EnableMBQP` | Turn ON this flag to enable per-macroblock QP control, rate control method must be [MFX_RATECONTROL_CQP](#RateControlMethod).
+`EnableMBQP` | Turn ON this option to enable per-macroblock QP control, rate control method must be [MFX_RATECONTROL_CQP](#RateControlMethod).
 See the [CodingOptionValue](#CodingOptionValue) enumerator for values of this option.
 This parameter is valid only during initialization.
 `IntRefCycleDist` | Distance between the beginnings of the intra-refresh cycles in frames.
 Zero means no distance between cycles.
-`DirectBiasAdjustment` | Turn ON this flag to enable the ENC mode decision algorithm to bias to fewer B Direct/Skip types.
+`DirectBiasAdjustment` | Turn ON this option to enable the ENC mode decision algorithm to bias to fewer B Direct/Skip types.
 Applies only to B frames, all other frames will ignore this setting.
 See the [CodingOptionValue](#CodingOptionValue) enumerator for values of this option.
 `GlobalMotionBiasAdjustment` | Enables global motion bias.
 See the [CodingOptionValue](#CodingOptionValue) enumerator for values of this option.
 `MVCostScalingFactor` | MV cost scaling ratio.
 It is used when `GlobalMotionBiasAdjustment` is ON.<br><br>Values are:<br>0: set MV cost to be 0<br>1: scale MV cost to be 1/2 of the default value<br>2: scale MV cost to be 1/4 of the default value<br>3: scale MV cost to be 1/8 of the default value
-`MBDisableSkipMap` | Turn ON this flag to enable usage of [mfxExtMBDisableSkipMap](#mfxExtMBDisableSkipMap).
+`MBDisableSkipMap` | Turn ON this option to enable usage of [mfxExtMBDisableSkipMap](#mfxExtMBDisableSkipMap).
 See the [CodingOptionValue](#CodingOptionValue) enumerator for values of this option.
 This parameter is valid only during initialization.
 `WeightedPred`, `WeightedBiPred` | Weighted prediction mode.
 See the [WeightedPred](#WeightedPred) enumerator for values of these options.
 `AspectRatioInfoPresent` | Instructs encoder whether aspect ratio info should present in VUI parameters.
 See the [CodingOptionValue](#CodingOptionValue) enumerator for values of this option.
 `OverscanInfoPresent` | Instructs encoder whether overscan info should present in VUI parameters.
 See the [CodingOptionValue](#CodingOptionValue) enumerator for values of this option.